Dzidek01/BGD_3/README.md

 Password: (paste the retrieved password string)

-**5. Run the Pipeline**
+**4. Run the Pipeline**
+The entire pipeline is now fully automated.
+Airflow will sequentially run the Kafka Producer, trigger Spark to consume the data, and finally run the dbt transformations.

 In the Airflow UI, locate the ecommerce_big_data_pipeline DAG.

 Toggle the switch on the left to unpause the DAG.

 In the Actions column on the right, click the Play button and select Trigger DAG.

-Navigate to the Graph view to monitor the Kafka ingestion and dbt transformation tasks in real-time.
+Navigate to the Graph view to monitor the progress in real-time.

 **6. View Results**
-Once the Airflow tasks complete successfully, connect to the PostgreSQL database via a SQL client (e.g., pgAdmin or DBeaver) using the credentials defined in docker-compose.yml (localhost:5432, user: admin, pass: admin).
-Query the gold_brand_metrics table to view the final analytical reporting data.
+Once all Airflow tasks complete successfully, connect to the PostgreSQL database via a SQL client (e.g., pgAdmin or DBeaver) using the credentials defined in docker-compose.yml (localhost:5432, user: admin, pass: admin).
+Query the gold table to view the final analytical reporting data.

 Cleanup
-To safely shut down and remove all containers, networks, and images created by this project, run: docker-compose down
+To safely shut down and remove all containers, networks, and images created by this project, run:

+_docker-compose down_